SciCo-forSciEng/gsoc2025/README.md

 - Attend or organize SciCo-sponsored events.

 ## Contact Us
-For more information, visit our website or reach out via email.
+For more information reach out via email.
 We look forward to building a robust and open scientific computing ecosystem together!

 Email: Nikolaos (Nikos) Cheimarios - n.cheimarios@gmail.com